romanplkh/react-iot-thermistor/README.md

 - Fork and clone application
 - Install dependencies
-- Since it is only client side of a system, you need to clone and fork server side from my another repo [java-iot-thermistor](https://github.com/romanplkh/java-iot-thermistor) with additional instructions
+- Since it is the client-side of a system, you need to clone and fork server-side from my other repo [java-iot-thermistor](https://github.com/romanplkh/java-iot-thermistor) with additional instructions

 - To be able to read data from MQTT server you will need an instance of MQTT Broker running on your localhost.
-You may download a version of an open source MQTT Broker from [here](http://emqtt.io/downloads/)
+You may download a version of an open-source MQTT Broker from [here](http://emqtt.io/downloads/)

 ## Credits: